Distance-Modding/Custom-Cars/Cars From Hell/README.md

 # Cars Spawned From Hell!
 Cars made to look like monsters or demons, One being from the Hazbin Hotel Series AND Helluvaboss Series.
-All cars made for the Month of Halloween
+All cars made for the Month of Halloween/ Dread Fest

 <details>
   <summary>Sunchipp's Cars</summary>